Aftermarket Mustang Part Materials ExplainedLast Updated June 13, 2023 | Meghan Drummond

 There are some downsides to using aluminum though.
 It’s difficult and costly to repair aluminum parts.
 Aluminum is more susceptible to contamination than other metals which can lead to it causing strange chemical reactions in your paint.
 Considering the cost to exactly match paint colors, this is a significant downside for many customers.
 Subsequently, aluminum makes more sense for parts like a diffuser or splitter than a spoiler.

 Fiberglass is one of the most popular materials used in aftermarket parts.
 It’s anti-corrosive, resisting both the damage deicers can cause and also the problems associated with rust.
 It’s also light.

 The curious network of glass fibers allows for a stiff material that is also strong.
 There are some obvious benefits to this.
 For example, fiberglass won’t sag in heat the way plastics might.
 The stiffness is also its greatest weakness though.
-It’s essential for a fiberglass part to get fit exactly right since it can’t be adjusted and bent like plastic or metal, and in an accident fiberglass breaks.
+In an accident, fiberglass breaks.
+It’s essential for a fiberglass part to get fit exactly right since it can’t be adjusted and bent like plastic or metal.

 Because of its fragility full fiberglass bodies aren’t a realistic option, but adding a fiberglass body kit can allow you to lighten your car without compromising on safety.

 Because fiberglass is inexpensive and easy to make, there is a huge difference between "premium" fiberglass kits and some cheaper low-quality pieces.
 The low-quality parts have given fiberglass a bad reputation in terms of fit.
 A well-made fiberglass part should fit well.

 Polyurethane body parts tend to be inexpensive, and they offer the most flexibility of any of these materials.
 That means it’s easy to flex to create a perfect fit.
 The flexibility of polyurethane is also what gives it durability.
 Polyurethane parts will survive most minor accidents.